By Mark Pierce, Esq.

 It is always in the best interests of stakeholders to minimize their liability, and although a standard DAO structure may not accomplish this adequately, there are ways to accomplish this limited liability without sacrificing the unique functionality of a DAO structure.

 A DAO LLC is a DAO that, when formed, is intentionally built as a special type of Limited Liability Company (LLC).
-This allows a DAO and its stakeholders to enjoy all of the benefits of a DAO structure as well as the legal protection offered by an LLC.
-Although a DAO is not required to be a DAO LLC to function, the limited liability offered by the LLC structure is essential for the protection of personal assets outside of any DAO investments.
+This allows a DAO and its stakeholders to enjoy all the benefits of a DAO structure as well as the legal protection offered by an LLC.
+Although a DAO is not required to be a DAO LLC to function, the limited liability offered by the LLC structure is essential for the protection of personal assets outside any DAO investments.

 As a responsible investor, it is highly recommended that the participation or creation of a DAO structure should be specifically a DAO LLC.
 Just as general partnerships are recommended against due to the unlimited liability they entail, DAO LLCs are preferred over regular DAO's.
 DAO LLCs function almost identically to LLCs in the eye of the law, excluding some additional requirements for DAO specific features such as their governing structure and upkeep requirements.